algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 ### Bottom-Up Implementation

-Let's change the definition of the implicit segment tree.
-Instead of relying on the parent-to-child relationship, we first assign all the leaf nodes numbers from $n$ to $(2n - 1)$, and then define the parent of node $k$ to be equal to node $\lfloor \frac{k}{2} \rfloor$.
-It's easy to see that you can still reach the root (node $1$) by dividing the node number by two, and each node still has at most two children — $2k$ and $(2k + 1)$ — as anything else would floor to another number.
+Let's change the definition of the implicit segment tree layout.
+Instead of relying on the parent-to-child relationship, we first forcefully assign all the leaf nodes numbers in the  $[n, 2n)$ range, and then recursively define the parent of node $k$ to be equal to node $\lfloor \frac{k}{2} \rfloor$.

+This structure is largely the same as before: you can still reach the root (node $1$) by dividing any node number by two, and each node still has at most two children: $2k$ and $(2k + 1)$, as anything else yields a different parent number when floor-divided by two.
+The advantage we get is that we've forced the last layer to be contiguous and start from $n$, so we can use the array of half the size:

 ```c++
 int t[2 * N];
 ```

-When $n$ is a power of two, this yields the same structure, and taking advantage of this bottom-up approach lets us starting from the leaf node and go up to the root:
+When $n$ is a power of two, the structure of the tree is exactly the same as before and when implementing the queries, we can take advantage of this bottom-up approach and start from the $k$-th leaf node (simply indexed $N + k$) and ascend the tree until we reach the root:

 ```c++
 void add(int k, int x) {